 The Spur brand originated in western Craig County Oklahoma during the late 1930s, operated by Thomas Herschel "Jot" Hartley and Fred Hartley.
 Bob Hartley converted the operation to the Angus breed in the late 1950s.
-Under the guidance of Bob Hartley, his son Clay, and his son Jot Hartley with his wife Renee, Spur Ranch has grown to cover more than 15,000 acres in Craig and Nowata Counties in Northeastern Oklahoma.
+Under the guidance of Bob Hartley and his son Clay, Spur Ranch has grown to cover more than 15,000 acres in Craig and Nowata Counties in Northeastern Oklahoma.

 Early on, Bob Hartley used performance testing to improve the herd, and was one of the founding members of Performance Registry International.
 Through their breeding efforts, Spur Ranch became one of the nation's leading performance breeders, producing numerous Certified Meat Sires.
 Spur Ranch genetics also had success in the show ring, highlighted by the naming of Spur Emulous Master as the 1971 International Grand Champion Bull.